-Sustainable strategy and shared value Pursuing carbon neutrality Regenerating resources and closing the circle Enabling resilience and innovating Governance and creating value Customers People Suppliers
+Governance and creating value Customers Regenerating resources and closing Enabling resilience and innovating the circle People

 Based on the provisions of the Regulation of Arrears in the Integrated Water Service (Remsi), in all the served territories of Emilia-Romagna and Triveneto, as far as water supply is concerned, the procedure involves sending an initial reminder by registered letter with return receipt or PEC (Certified e-mail) if available, after about 12 days from the due date of the bill in which the risk of service suspension is communicated and the subsequent sending after a further 15 days of a registered letter with return receipt or PEC if available, in which the risk of service suspension is communicated.
 Hera on the basis of what is governed by the Remsi and the regulations, after 40 days from the receipt of the amicable reminder, for household users, shall proceed to the operations of supply restriction, and in case restriction is not possible for technical reasons, which must be reported to the user in a special letter, it shall proceed to suspension; in case of non-household users, it shall proceed directly to suspension or closure of the street valve if suspension is not possible.